Search Close Search

 Albert Sherman Center

-DCOE research labs are on the 7th floor of this world-class building equipped with ImmunoSpot analyzers, microplate & microarray readers, flow cytometers, NanoDrop microvolume spectrophotometers, luminometers, Eppendorf Realplex real-time PCR machines, thermocyclers, gel imagers, MACS cell separation system, cryogenic cell/tissue storage, Biorep 12-chamber islet perifusion system, cell culture facilities with microscopes dedicated for sterile retrieval of selected cells & dissection, Nikon Eclipse Ti-5 series microscopes for multiple fluorescent marker imaging, microscopes combined with NIS-Elements imaging software to support diverse image acquisition and analysis methods.
+DCOE research labs are located on the 7th floor of this world-class building equipped with ImmunoSpot analyzers, microplate & microarray readers, flow cytometers, NanoDrop microvolume spectrophotometers, luminometers, Eppendorf Realplex real-time PCR machines, thermocyclers, gel imagers, MACS cell separation system, cryogenic cell/tissue storage, Biorep 12-chamber islet perifusion system, cell culture facilities with microscopes dedicated for sterile retrieval of selected cells & dissection, Nikon Eclipse Ti-5 series microscopes for multiple fluorescent marker imaging, microscopes combined with NIS-Elements imaging software to support diverse image acquisition and analysis methods.
 Each scope is equipped with high-resolution cameras.

 JDRF New England Research Collaborative